kinngh/shopify-node-express-mongodb-app/SETUP.md

   - `pretty`: Run prettier across the entire project.
 I personally like my code to be readable and using prettier CLI makes things easier.
 Refer to `.prettierrc` for configuration and `.prettierignore` to ignore files and folders.
   - `ngrok:auth`: Add in your auth token from [Ngrok](https://ngrok.com) to use the service.
   - `ngrok`: Ngrok is used to expose specific ports of your machine to the internet and serve over https.
 Running `npm run ngrok` auto generates a URL for you.
 The URL that's generated here goes in `SHOPIFY_APP_URL` and in the URL section of your app in Partner Dashboard.
-  - `update:url`: Update App URL and Whitelisted URLs to your Partner Dashboard from your `.env` file.
   - `shopify`: Run CLI 3.0 commands with `npm run shopify [command]`;
   - `s:e:create`: Create extension scaffolding using CLI 3.0.
 A new folder called `extensions` is created at root that uses the new folder structure.
   - `s:e:deploy`: Deploy extension(s) to Shopify.